-Teaching Method: There are two weekly face to face meetings.
-There are presentations and demonstrations.
+Teaching Method: There are two weekly online meetings.
 There is a problem session every week.

 Project Report and Presentation: Each student will choose a different crystal to report and present.
 You will study this crystal’s literature on experimental analytical methods such as x-ray scattering, infrared absorption, photoluminescence, and Raman scattering.
 You will compile and present your results with the existing crystallographic data.
 You will find historic information about the crystal (i.e., who found it, named it).
 You will find out where in the world this crystal is mined, as well as the existence of this crystal in Turkey.
 Your presentation should consist of approximately 15 slides.
 As you will have 15 minutes, design your talk so that you will talk around one minute per page.
 You should spend a reasonable amount of time for preparing your presentation.
 All students taking this course are expected to participate in all of the presentations.
 Discuss your report and presentation with your instructor.
 He will give you tips on how to prepare a good reports and presentations.
 Your report should be in the scientific format.
 It should include an introduction, and sections on measurements, analysis, discussion, conclusion, as well as references.

-Grading policy for the report and presentation: careful literature search (5%), excellent presentation (10%), completely being able to answer questions (10%).
-10 steps to successful presentations are given here.
-You will submit a final report for your presentation.
-You must complete this final report by the end of the term.
-There will be an instant 100% reduction for late final reports, i.e., late final reports will not be accepted.
+Grading policy for the report and presentation: Careful literature search, excellent presentation, completely being able to answer questions are necessary, but not sufficient conditions for the presentation.
+10 steps to successful presentations are given under the presentation resources.
+You will submit your presentation and related report by the end of the term to the course instructor.
+There will be an instant 100% reduction for late presentations and related reports, i.e., late presentations and related reports will not be accepted.

 Recommended Book: Solid State Physics, Neil W. Ashcroft and David Mermin, International Thomson Publishing (1976).
 ISBN: 0030839939.

 Laboratory Note Book: The Laboratory Notebook is available at the bookstore.
-Every student should have one square ruled A4 size laboratory notebook.
-Bring your laboratory notebook to all the laboratory sessions.
-Students without a laboratory notebook will not be admitted to the laboratory.
-You will record with a pen (not a pencil) the schematics, the relevant parameters, your measurements in your laboratory notebook.
-You will have to date all the pages in the lab notebook during that particular experiment.
-After the experiment the used pages will be signed by you and the laboratory instructor.
+Every student should have one square ruled A4 size laboratory note book.
+Bring your laboratory note book to all the labor sessions.
+You will record with a pen (not a pencil) the schematics, the relevant parameters, your measurements in your laboratory note book.
+You will have to date all the pages in the lab note book during that particular session.

-Student Code of Conduct: Students should be familiar with the Koç University Student Code of Contact.
+Student Code of Conduct: Students should be familiar with the Koç University Student Code of Conduct.